Your Ultimate Guide to Adelaide

 Browse Rundle mall

 The central icon of Adelaide, Rundle Mall, is the main shopping street in Adelaide and the spot where you’ll find your favourite high street stores as well as boutique shops.
+Whether you enjoy shopping or not, a visit here is one of the best things to do in Adelaide.
+Wander down the street and admire the buildings above shops to grasp the sense of history which pervades.
 Of note is Haigh’s Chocolates, selling the most exquisite of treats as well as the Adelaide Arcade which opened in 1885.
-A number of hotels in Adelaide also not far from Rundle Mall offer some excellent options in terms of bars and restaurants if you’re looking for something special.
 You can also do your shopping in less of a ‘mall’ environment in Adelaide.
-Extending east from the main shopping street, Rundle Street continues.
+Extending east from the main shopping street, Rundle Street continues with an emphasis on smaller independent establishments.
 Along this street you’ll find a great deal more restaurants, pubs and numerous vintage and boutique shops.

 Head to the beach by tram